LordLobotom/synopsis_codex/docs/README.md

 ## 📋 Documentation Overview

-This directory contains comprehensive design documentation for the modern Report Generator system - a complete rewrite of the legacy SINEA Report Generator using .NET 8, WPF, and modern architecture patterns.
+This directory contains comprehensive design documentation for the modern Report Generator system - a complete rewrite of the legacy SINEA Report Generator using .NET 8, WPF and Blazor Server, and modern architecture patterns.

 ---